luau-lang/luau/docs/_posts/2022-10-31-luau-semantic-subtyping.md

 ## Syntactic subtyping

-AKA “what we did before”.
+AKA “what we did before.”

 Syntactic subtyping is a syntax-directed recursive algorithm.
 The interesting cases to deal with intersection and union types are: